 The PMP has been distributed among all the consortium partners and all of them are aware of the information contained.
 The PMP will be a "live" document, it will be updated every time a management procedure is modified according to the project's needs.
 Older versions of the PMP will be kept on SharePoint before each update.
-Two updated versions of this document will be submitted as deliverables to the EC:
+One more updated version of this document will be submitted as deliverables to the EC:

-- "D1.3 Project management handbook.
-Second release" is due in month 11 - "D1.4 Project management handbook.
+"D1.4 Project management handbook.
 Third release" is due in month 23